Ashish23jun/Quizz-App/README.md

-# Responsive Quiz App Using Spring Boot
+# Quiz App

-MCQ based quiz application using Spring Boot, Spring Data JPA, H2 DATABASE, Thymeleaf and Bootstrap 5.
+A quiz web application where users can participate in a quiz session, answer questions, and view their scores.
+Developed using Spring Boot, H2 Database, HTML, CSS, JavaScript, and Bootstrap.

-This project was made as a part of my channel's Spring Boot Tutorial series in Bangla.
+*API, CRUD, Spring Boot, H2 Database, Quiz App.*

 ---